jhuapl-bio/taxtriage/docs/tass_scoring_methods.md

 Where $w_{\text{plasmid}}$ = `plasmid_bonus_weight` (default: 0.0 — disabled).

+This can also work with additional additive modifiers to be added in the future.

 ### 9.4 Multiplicative Abundance Gate (Optional)

-When `--abundance_gate` is enabled, the full score is multiplied by the abundance confidence sigmoid.
+When `--abundance_gate` (not recommended for most samples) is enabled, the full score is multiplied by the abundance confidence sigmoid.
 This collapses scores for organisms with very low read fractions:

 ```math
 \text{TASS}_2 = \text{TASS}_1 \times \text{abundance\_confidence}